leogoenner/Masterarbeit/README.md

 # Training of Convolutional Neural Networks using Tucker Decompositions

-This repository contains the code and for my master's thesis.
+This repository contains the code for my master's thesis.

 The execution of the file main.py starts the training of a CNN.
 All parameters can be specified in parameters.py.